How to Change Mac Startup Programs

 The system folders mentioned above contain important Apple files.
 Avoid deleting them if you don’t want to damage your system.

 Removing daemons and agents manually is time-consuming, and it’s much faster to use MacKeeper.
-Open the Login Items feature and select the Agents and Daemons tab.
-MacKeeper quickly scans and marks invalid processes with red dots.
-This is the safest way to remove broken agents and daemons.
+Open the Login Items feature and run a scan.
+MacKeeper quickly scans for different types of startup items.
+This is the safest way to remove startup programs and broken agents and daemons.

 Try these steps and start up your Mac in seconds, not in minutes.
-Enjoy your Mac experience!
+Give your Mac a clean startup and enjoy your Mac experience!